How to Find the Exchange Server Version in 3+ Ways

 Use Outlook Client and See the Version

-You need an Outlook Classic client with the Exchange server ID configured within it.
+You need an Outlook Classic client with the account configured within it to find the Exchange Server version.

 Step 1.
 Launch the Outlook app and minimise it.
-We dont require it explicitly, just need it running in the background.
+We dont require it explicitly, but we need it running in the background.

 Step 2.
 Check your system tray (notification area) and expand the little arrow.

 Step 3.
-Hold down the Ctrl key on your keyboard and right-click the Outlook icon.
+Then, hold down the Ctrl key on your keyboard and right-click the Outlook icon.

 Step 4.
 From the special menu that appears, select “Connection Status…”.

 Step 5.
-In the window that opens, find the “Version” column.
+Finally, in the window that opens, find the “Version” column.
 The number listed is the build number of the Exchange server.

 Use Outlook Client and See the Version